rcmonteiro/quake-log-parser/README.md

 - You can fetch two types of reports:
 - 1. Matches Report
 - 2. Deaths Report
+- You can run the reports using the `Try it out` button on the top right corner of the page.

 ### Some comments about the solution